 Graduate Studies in Pathobiology

-The Department of Pathobiology is an active participant in the Biomedical Sciences (BMS) and Cell and Molecular Biology (CMB) graduate programs.
+The Department of Pathobiology is an active participant in the Biomedical Sciences (BMS) graduate program.
 Students may obtain a Master of Science (MS) or a Doctorate of Philosophy (PhD) through BMS while working with faculty mentors within the Department of Pathobiology.

 Students are also encouraged to contact Pathobiology faculty to determine their level of interest.
 Students are accepted into the BMS graduate program based on Graduate Record Exam (GRE) scores (a preferred combined verbal and quantitative score of >1,000; Auburn University’s ETS institution code is 1005), grades, letters of reference, areas of interest, and the availability of a mentor and funding.
 Foreign students also must provide a score for the Test of English as a Foreign Language (TOEFL) or a score for the International English Language Test System (IETS) exam.
 When accepted into the BMS graduate program in the department of Pathobiology, students will receive a stipend.

 The combined program offers MS and PhD degrees for graduate students, residents in anatomic and clinical pathology, and veterinary students doing a combined DVM-MS or DVM-PhD degree.

 Applicants are encouraged to contact the following persons for more information: Dr. Russell Cattley, anatomic pathology residency coordinator, or Dr. Elizabeth Spangler, clinical pathology residency coordinator.

 Dual Degree Program (DVM-MS/PhD)

 Dual Degree (DVM/MS OR DVM/PHD) Program graduates will have strong backgrounds in both veterinary medicine and research, and will be well prepared for careers in academia, industry and/or specialty clinics.